Today, I’d like to encourage you to entertain the possibility that you may have different passions.

 And, let’s just say not everyone experiences tunnel vision.
 Some people are more prone to… roving eye syndrome when it comes to their passion and purpose.
 For them, the idea of focusing on one thing, and one thing only, sounds like hell (or at least, purgatory). 🔥

-Broadly speaking, when it comes to passion and purpose we can differentiate between…
+Broadly speaking, we can differentiate between…

 I first learned about this distinction from author Barbara Sher who uses the terms Divers (specialists) and Scanners (generalists) to describe these groups of people.